longwind48/convo-miner/README.md

 - `O`, which stands for "Outside"

-For example, the first few lines of our text will be tagged as such:
+For example, the first few paragraphs of our text will be tagged as such:

 ```
 It is a truth universally acknowledged, that a single man in possession of a good fortune, must be in want of a wife. {O}